Witiko/witiko.github.io/_posts/2025-05-19-Zelda-TotK-review.md

   - videogames
   - review
 date: 2025-05-19
+last_modified_at: 2025-05-19
 excerpt_separator: <!-- more -->
 ---

-I recently finished and [reviewed][1] _The Legend of Zelda: Breath of the Wild_ (BotW, 2017).
+I recently [reviewed][1] _The Legend of Zelda: Breath of the Wild_ (BotW, 2017).
 In this article, I'll share my early thoughts after about 10 hours spent with its sequel, _The Legend of Zelda: Tears of the Kingdom_ (TotK, 2023).

 <!-- more -->